execonline-inc/antivirus/readme.markdown

 $> docker run --env-file some/path/to/salve/environment/file salve
 ```

-Note: Running Salve this way requires an env file.
-The env-file format is this:
+Note: Running S3-antivirus this way requires an env file.
+The env-file format
+is this:

 ```
 AWS_ACCESS_KEY_ID=<AWS access key>